 A piece of wood furniture might look different in the lighting of your home than it does sitting in a showroom.

 This is the reason we do house calls at The Amish Craftsman.
 We can bring wood and stain samples into your space so you can see what they look like in real-time light.

 Trends are such sticky things.

 We fall into them, almost without knowing it.
-We wake up one day wondering why we chose such horrendously ugly clothes or why we thought that hairstyle looked cool.
+Then one day we wake up wondering why we chose such horrendously ugly clothes or why we thought that hairstyle looked cool.

 Chances are, we were following a temporary trend.